thankinson/tlh_flask_site/README.md

 This project started as a way for me to practice flask while on the QA Cloud course and since starting i have deceded to use it as part of my final project.

 ## The Project
+### Flask app
 This Flask app is designed to :

     - Allow user to access the user dashboard and update password or delete account.
     - Allow Admin to access an admin dashboard so they can give users diferent access rights to content or remove a user.

 The user should not be able to access the admin dashboard.

+### The Database
+The database uses 3 tables to manage user information and what contente they can see and use in this app.

+The Tables
+- Users --- Holds user information.
+- UserAdmin --- This is the bridge between the Users and UserRoles table.
+- UserRoles --- This table says what admin and users cann access using booleans.

 ## Python Modules
 - Flask==2.2.2